Linear Circuit Analysis

 • The number of KCL equations that we write at steps 3.C and 3.D should be $n-m$.

 • Sometimes, it is convenient to add the equations for the sought variables to the $n+c$ nodal analysis equations.
-In this case, the solution of the system will also contain the values of the sought variables.
+In this case, the solution of the system will include contain the values of the sought variables.

 • Nodal analysis can be used to analyze both linear and nonlinear circuits, DC and AC circuits, as well as time-dependent circuits.
-In the case of DC circuits we obtain a system of equations with real coefficients; in the case of AC circuits we obtain a system of equations with complex coefficients; in the case or time-dependent problems we obtain system of integro-differential equations (which can usualy be reduced to a system of ordinary differential equations).
+In the case of DC circuits we obtain a system of equations with real coefficients; in the case of AC circuits we obtain a system of equations with complex coefficients; in the case or time-dependent problems we obtain system of integro-differential equations (which can usually be reduced to a system of ordinary differential equations).

-Sample Solved Problems
+Examples of Solved Problems

 See also